python-microservices/pyms/docs/encrypt_decryt_configuration.md

 ## 4. Decrypt from your config file

 Pyms knows if a variable is encrypted if this var start with the prefix `enc_` or `ENC_`.
-PyMS searchs for your key file in the `KEY_FILE` env variable and decrypt this value and store it in the same variable without the `enc_` prefix, por example,
+PyMS searches for your key file in the `KEY_FILE` env variable and decrypts this value to store it in the same variable without the `enc_` prefix, for example,

 ```yaml
 ENC_SQLALCHEMY_DATABASE_URI: gAAAAABeSwBJv43hnGAWZOY50QjBX6uGLxUb3Q6fcUhMxKspIVIco8qwwZvxRg930uRlsd47isroXzkdRRnb4-x2dsQMp0dln8Pm2ySHH7TryLbQYEFbSh8RQK7zor-hX6gB-JY3uQD3IMtiVKx9AF95D6U4ydT-OA==